-Our supermarket guide covers 9 alternative supermarkets which are representative of a more sustainable food network than that provided by the mainstream supermarket chains.
+Our supermarket guide covers several alternative supermarkets which represent a more sustainable food network than that provided by the mainstream supermarket chains.

-- Abel & Cole, the other national veg box player, is a registered B Corp – a business that meets certain verified standards around social and environmental performance, public transparency and legal accountability.
+- Abel & Cole, the other national veg box player, is also a registered B Corp – a business that meets certain verified standards around social and environmental performance, public transparency and legal accountability.
 However, as it is owned by the William Jackson Food Group which is not a B Corp, it does not receive a Company Ethos mark for this.
-It also sells meat dairy and fish.
+It also sells meat, dairy and fish along with fruit and vegetables and store cupboard products.

-It receives a positive Company Ethos mark for its not-for-profit structure, and is a registered Community Interest Company and has the Social Enterprise Mark.
-Its shelves are stocked with organic and fairly traded produce sourced from small, local producers and other brands that score well in Ethical Consumer’s ratings.
+- HISBE (‘How It Should Be’) presents an exciting model for providing the people of Brighton with affordable, wholesome food.
+It has placed itself on a busy high street in the direct vicinity of big supermarket players precisely to offer shoppers an accessible alternative.
+It received a positive Company Ethos mark for being a registered Community Interest Company and has the Social Enterprise Mark.
+It offers organic and fairly traded produce sourced from small, local producers and other brands that score well in Ethical Consumer’s ratings.
+It is dedicated to keeping money in the local economy and ensuring fair pay to its suppliers.

 - Unicorn Grocery is a workers’ co-operative in Manchester whose operations are guided by its principles of purpose which include secure employment, equal opportunity, fair and sustainable trade and solidarity in cooperation.
 It is also Fair Tax Mark certified, as is the Co-operative Group – one of the world’s largest consumer cooperatives.